ww6015132/Healthy-food/README.md

 # Healthy-food
 Android App
-Hello,there: My name is WEI WANG
+Hello,there: My name is WEI WANG.